I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_nic_oid_request.md

 ## Members

-`DestinationNicIndex`

-An NDIS_SWITCH_NIC_INDEX value that specifies the index of the destination network adapter that is connected to the  extensible switch port specified by the <b>DestinationPortId</b> member.

-`DestinationPortId`

-An NDIS_SWITCH_PORT_ID value that contains the unique identifier of the extensible switch port to which the OID request is to be forwarded.

-`Flags`

-A ULONG value that contains a bitwise <b>OR</b> of flags.
-This member is reserved for NDIS.

 `Header`

 The type, revision, and size of the <b>NDIS_SWITCH_NIC_OID_REQUEST</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.